 "She and her family were crying when she came out.
 They'd been calling for her while she was gone…" He looked back into the well once more.
 "They were so thankful to have her back."

 Miroku had started to speak once more, but without warning Inuyasha had dashed away from the well, leaping into the air with only a grunt of farewell.

-Over the next few weeks, Inuyasha had sought out Kaede's advice, Myoga's, and even Totosai's.
+Over the next few weeks, Inuyasha had sought out Kaede's, Myoga's, and even Totosai's advice.
 His desperation, though he had kept it well hidden, had grown as each elder had given him the same response: none knew how to fix the well.

 Shippo had watched from a safe distance as, every three days, Inuyasha would leap into the well, only to emerge frustrated and angry.
 Sometimes he would try multiple times, and when he came out he would kick at the well in his fury.

 Once, he had gripped the sides of the well with both hands, his form hunched over.
-He gripped the wood so tightly it started to splinter, and he finally released it, breathing heavily.
+He gripped the wood so tightly it started to splinter until he finally released it, breathing heavily.